signwm/BrokenStatsBackend/frontend/README.md

 # Frontend

-This folder contains a very small web page used to view data from the backend.
+This folder contains a single dashboard used to view data from the backend.

 ## Running